SAFE-SQL: Self-Augmented In-Context Learning with Fine-grained Example Selection for Text-to-SQL: Fine-grained Self-Augmentation for Text-to-SQL

 \subsection{Example Generation}

-Using the information obtained from schema linking, the LLM generates multiple synthetic examples for each test question.
+Using the information obtained from schema linking, the LLM generates a pool of multiple synthetic examples for each test question.
 As illustrated in Figure~\ref{fig:main}, for each test question, we generate ten examples—each comprising a similar question, its corresponding SQL query, and a detailed reasoning path.
-These examples maintain structural similarity while varying elements such as numerical values, table names, and key attributes.
-This controlled variation ensures that the generated examples remain relevant while encouraging the model to generalize beyond surface-level patterns.
-By observing these modified instances, the model can infer the correct SQL query even when faced with unseen but structurally similar questions.
+The generated SQL questions maintain structural similarity while varying elements such as numerical values, table names, and key attributes.
+This ensures that the generated examples remain relevant while encouraging the model to generalize beyond surface-level patterns.
+By observing these modified instances, the model can infer the correct SQL query even when face with unseen but structurally similar questions.
 In particular, the reasoning path outlines the logical steps required to derive the correct SQL query result, providing a comprehensive explanation of the query execution process.
-We provide the full prompt used for Large Language Models in Appendix~\ref{appen:example_prompt}.
+We provide the full prompt used for LLMs in Appendix~\ref{appen:example_prompt}.